Introduction to Double & Triple Flats

-Double and triple flat patterns are complex corrections that, well, have either two or three simple flats, connected by one or two small x-waves.
-It is important to know where these patterns appear and what types of flats form these patterns.
+Double and triple flat patterns are complex corrections that have either two or three simple flats, connected by one or two small x-waves.
+It is important to know where these patterns appear, and what types of flats form these patterns.

 Deciphering a Double Flat

-A double flat pattern is forming more often and it is unlikely that the first flat in the overall pattern will be one with a strong b-wave.
-Just as a reminder, a flat with a strong b-wave is one that has the b-wave retracing beyond the start of the previous a-wave, and, in some cases, it may end beyond 138.2% and even 161.8% levels.
+A double flat pattern forms most often, and it is unlikely that the first flat in the overall pattern will be one with a strong b-wave.
+Just as a reminder, a flat with a strong b-wave is one that has the b-wave retracing beyond the start of the previous a-wave, and in some cases it may end beyond the 138.2%, and even the 161.8% level.
 Such a case should be ruled out as the first correction in a double flat pattern.
-Instead, we should rather see a common flat or an elongated flat most likely at the start of a double flat.
-Moreover, if a double flat is starting with an elongated flat pattern (a flat that is having the c-wave more than 161.8% when compared with the length of the previous b-wave), then the second flat pattern is almost always a flat with a failure.
-In this category, we know that that are many flat patterns to be found, and all of them are possible to be found here.
+Instead, we are most likely to see a common flat or an elongated flat at the start of a double flat.
+Moreover, if a double flat starts with an elongated flat pattern (a flat with a c-wave of more than 161.8% of the length of the previous b-wave), then the second flat pattern is almost always a flat with a failure.
+In this category, we know that that are many flat patterns to be found, and it is possible to find all of them here.
 The one type that is most likely to appear in such a case is a flat with a double failure.

 What Makes a Triple Flat Pattern?

-A triple flat pattern is made of three different flats (refer here on the types of flats mentioned in previous articles on the Forex Trading Academy) connected with two small x-waves.
-It is really rare that the market will form such a pattern and Elliott identified two possibilities where it may appear.
-One will be the longest leg of a contracting triangle, (this means either the a-wave or the b-wave, as these are the longest segments in a horizontal or irregular triangle) or the terminal phase of an impulsive wave.
-In plain English, it should appear as the 5th wave in a terminal pattern, or the longest leg of a contracting triangle.
+A triple flat pattern is made up of three different flats (refer here to the types of flats mentioned in previous articles on the Forex Trading Academy) connected with two small x-waves.
+It is really rare that the market forms such a pattern, and Elliott identified two possibilities where it may appear.
+One is the longest leg of a contracting triangle (this means either the a-wave or the b-wave, as these are the longest segments in a horizontal or irregular triangle), or the terminal phase of an impulsive wave.
+In simple terms, it should appear as the fifth wave in a terminal pattern, or the longest leg of a contracting triangle.
 Both situations are rare, but not that rare on the Forex market!

-The whole Elliott Waves theory is a beautiful one, and the more one thinks he/she knows about the subject, the more there is to be found.
-However, it is the one and only theory that allows incorporating the time element into any analysis, and therefore it is worth every trouble.
+The whole Elliott Waves theory is a beautiful one, and the more one thinks he/she knows about the subject, the more there is to be discovered.
+It is, however, the one and only theory that allows for incorporating the time element into any analysis, and therefore it is worth every trouble involved in mastering it.